Adjectives with -ing and -ed

-Most English adjectives that describe an emotional experience have two possible endings: ing or ed.
+Most English adjectives that describe an emotional experience end in either -ing or -ed.

 - The book interests me. (verb)

-The experiencer is always marked with an -ed adjective, while the source of the experience is marked with an -ing adjective.
+The experiencer takes an -ed adjective, while the source of the experience goes with an -ing adjective.
 Generally, inanimate objects can only take -ing.

 Animate objects can take either -ing or -ed.
-Hence, a teacher could be boring if the students are about to fall asleep, or a teacher could be bored if he has taught the same lesson a hundred times already.
+Hence, a teacher could be boring if the students are about to fall asleep, or a teacher could be bored if they’ve already taught the same lesson a hundred times.

 Looking at our example again: